-- Ordered one of the biggest debt collectors in the country to pay \$24m for violating a previous consent order by collecting on debt it lacked documentation for and attempting to collect on debt outside the statute of limitations. - Proposed creating a public registry that would require nonbank financial firms to register with the agency when they are the subject of local, state, or federal consumer financial protection agency or court orders.
-Americans should have access to information regarding the type and frequency of wrongdoing when choosing financial service providers. - Delivered a record-high \$3.7 billion penalty holding Wells Fargo accountable for widespread illegal conduct across its businesses that caused billions in financial harm.
+- Ordered one of the biggest debt collectors in the country to pay \$24m for violating a previous consent order by collecting on debt it lacked documentation for and attempting to collect on debt outside the statute of limitations. - Proposed creating a public registry that would require nonbank financial firms to register with the agency when they break consumer protection law and are the subject of local, state, or federal consumer financial protection agency or court orders.
+This increase in transparency will enable Americans to make better and more well-informed choices when choosing financial service providers. - Delivered a record-high \$3.7 billion penalty holding Wells Fargo accountable for widespread illegal conduct across its businesses that caused billions in financial harm.

 The agency ordered Wells Fargo to pay restitution to thousands of Americans who lost their homes and cars and refund countless more whose bank accounts were drained by illegal fees.
-In the years preceding, Wells Fargo had faced numerous other enforcement actions, from opening fake accounts and illegal mortgage kickbacks to illegal student loan servicing and car loan administration. - Along with the Office of the Comptroller of the Currency, the CFPB fined Bank of America \$250 million for denying Americans unemployment benefits and illegally freezing their bank accounts using flawed fraud detection programs.
-Just months earlier, in April 2022 the CFPB ordered Bank of America to pay a \$10 million penalty for illegally garnishing the wages of thousands of customers. - Sued repeat offender MoneyGram, a payment system widely used to send remittances, for unnecessarily delaying transactions. - Filed a lawsuit against credit reporting firm Transunion and a senior executive for violating a previous CFPB order banning the company from engaging in deceptive marketing. - Shut down a venture capital-backed lending fintech for violating a CFPB order regarding deceptive marketing in late 2021.
+In the years preceding, Wells Fargo had faced numerous other enforcement actions, from opening fake accounts and illegal mortgage kickbacks to illegal student loan servicing and car loan administration.

+- Along with the Office of the Comptroller of the Currency, the CFPB fined Bank of America \$250 million for denying Americans unemployment benefits and illegally freezing their bank accounts using flawed fraud detection programs.
+Just months earlier, in April 2022 the CFPB ordered Bank of America to pay a \$10 million penalty for illegally garnishing the wages of thousands of customers. - Sued repeat offender MoneyGram, a payment system widely used to send remittances, for unnecessarily delaying transactions. - Filed a lawsuit against credit reporting firm Transunion and a senior executive for violating a previous CFPB order banning the company from engaging in deceptive marketing. - Shut down a venture capital-backed lending fintech for violating a CFPB order regarding deceptive marketing. - Fined online lender Enova \$15 Million for widespread illegal conduct, including withdrawing funds from customers' bank accounts without their permission.
+Enova, a repeat offender, was under a 2019 consent order for similar conduct.